opentransact/opentransact/opentransact.md

 For unique items such as domain names, property titles and diamonds that are unique and infungible, we may define a separate currency for the item representing partial ownership.
 The legal framework for defining the resulting partnerships and their governance is out of scope of this document.

+### Derivative Assets

+A Derivative asset is an asset that is based on the current asset but provides different semantics and business rules.

+Examples:

+- Reserves/Escrows
+- Subscription services providing recurring billing
+- Exchanges providing exchange of asset with another asset

+It is out of scope to define here exactly how these would work, but the OpenTransact community will build a list of recipes for how to implement these and may publish further drafts outlining specifics in the future.

 ## Roles

 OpenTransact defines 4 roles: